Core Facilities

-The Center has developed a high throughput screening (HTS) facility that is now open to researchers from within and outside VCU.
+The Center has developed a biological screening facility that is now open to researchers from within and outside VCU.
 Instrumentation that is currently available includes a BMG Labtech Clariostar microplate reader; BioTek MultiFlo FX plate washer and liquid dispenser; Combidrop nL liquid dispenser; and Labcyte Echo 550 acoustic liquid handler

 (96-wells → 1534-wells).